ric202saitama/reformcrm/README.md

 A renovation(リフォーム) system frontend.
-System aims to provide renovation sytem to smaill companies, with AI functions that would help renovation company make this job smoother and faster.
+System aims to provide renovation sytem to small companies, with AI functions that would help renovation company make this job smoother and faster.